-The vision in Ezekiel one concerning the four living creatures, the four wheels, the firmament, and the throne has been considered the most unclear of all the OT visions.
+The vision in Ezekiel one concerning the four living creatures, the four wheels, the firmament, and the throne has been considered the most unclear of all the Old Testament visions.

-When an attempt is made to interpret these four living creatures, it is well to keep in mind that in symbolic prophecy the prophet sees representations of the actual and not the actual itself.
-Frequently the actors in a prophetic drama have an appearance vastly different from the beings or movements they represent.
+When an attempt is made to interpret the four living creatures, it is well to keep in mind that, in symbolic prophecy, the prophet sees representations of the actual and not the actual itself.
+Often, the actors in a prophetic drama have an appearance vastly different from the beings or movements they represent.

 The living creatures represent heavenly beings.
 It is not necessary to imagine that in the service of God are four-headed, four-winged beings.
-The forms chosen for this prophetic presentation were designed to symbolize heavenly messengers in their offices, capabilities, and adaptabilities.
+The forms chosen for this prophetic presentation were a symbol of heavenly messengers in their offices, capabilities, and adaptabilities.
 The speed of these creatures is represented as they hasten to and return from their various missions.
 There is no independent action on the part of these creatures.
-Their movements are in harmony with the directions of the Spirit.
+Their movements are in harmony with the leadings of the Spirit.

 In this vision, God aimed to give courage to the Jews at a moment when much of their country lay in ruins through successive invasions and many of the inhabitants were captives in a foreign land.
-To these oppressed ones it appeared that God was no longer in control.
-The people failed to see the hand of God in the course of history.
+To these oppressed ones, it appeared that God was no longer in control.
+The people failed to see that the hand of God was indeed working out His good will.